posted byShotaro Nabeya23/03/2021

 Avocados – This fruit is extremely toxic for your dog.
 It contains a compound called persin which can cause your dogs to vomit, have diarrhea, abdominal pain, and other issues.
 If your dog accidentally eats an avocado, it is wise to contact your local veterinarian.

-Coconuts– Although coconuts have beneficial nutrients in its oils that can help your dog, it also contains lauric acid which doesn’t have good health effects on your dog’s health.
+Coconuts– Although coconuts have beneficial nutrients in their oils that can help your dog, it also contains lauric acid which doesn’t have good health effects on your dog’s health.
 Coconuts also contain saturated fat which in large quantities can cause a lot of health problems.

 Grapes & Raisins – Grapes are the worst thing you can feed your dog.
 Although experts are not entirely sure why it causes so many health problems for your dog, it is known to lead to severe kidney failure and even death depending on the breed, sex, and age of your dog.